Weapons in Star Trek: Kut'luch (AKA qutluch)

-Tik'leth
+Tik'leth (AKA tIqleH)

-This “longsword” (the literal translation) is one of the more Terran-like Klingon weapons, by most standards.
-Like spears, tik'leths are traditional weapons of the rank-and-file...although many nobles prefer a tik'leth's offensive functionality to that of a bat'leth, while many soldiers carry mass-produced bat’leths as a status symbol.
+This “longsword” (the literal translation of tIq 'etlh) is one of the more Terran–like Klingon weapons.
+Like spears, tik'leths are traditional weapons of the rank-and-file.
+Many nobles prefer a tik'leth's offensive functionality to that of a bat'leth, while many soldiers carry mass-produced bat’leths as a status symbol.

 Romulan

 Teral'n

 A Romulan polearm, similar to a trident with retractable blades.
 It appears in the 2009 Star Trek reboot and is used by the renegade miner Nero.
 In the Countdown comic, Nero's weapon is revealed to be the "Debrune teral'n", an ancient Romulan artifact that symbolized the empire's power; it is traditionally held by the presiding Praetor.

 A similar weapon, resembling an axe was also used by a member of Nero's crew.
-While widely considered to also be a Teral'n, the weapon has yet to be confirmed as one by an official source.

 Vulcan

 Ahn'woon

-An ahn'woon is a Vulcan catch-strangle weapon, similar in principle to the Earth Roman gladiator's cast net.
-However, it is much more versatile.
+An ahn'woon is a Vulcan catch–strangle weapon, similar in principle to a cast net but more versatile.
 Depending on the skill of the user, it can be used several ways.
-It is wide enough to be used as a sling.
-(In the James Blish written adaptation of the TOS script, Kirk employs it this way and hits Spock in the ribs with a stone.)
+It is wide enough to be a sling.
+In James Blish’s adaptation of the TOS script, Kirk employs it this way and hits Spock in the ribs with a stone.
 The multi-strapped weapon (approximately 1.1 meters long) uses weights on the ends of the straps, like bolas, to entangle, stun, or cut the target.
 The application of tying action and wrapping, as with a garrote, can restrict the breathing of the target, asphyxiating the victim.
 It is considered the oldest Vulcan weapon.

 Lirpa

-A lirpa is a Vulcan weapon consisting of a wooden staff a little over a meter in length, with a semicircular blade at one end and a metal bludgeon on the other.
-The overall length of the weapon appears to be approximately 48 inches.
+A lirpa is a large Vulcan weapon consisting of a wooden staff with a semicircular blade at one end and a metal bludgeon on the other.
 It is similar to the monk's spade and the pugil stick.
 Captain James T. Kirk and Spock used lirpas when they fought for possession of T'Pring during Spock's Pon farr ritual in "Amok Time".
 Soldiers sent after Jonathan Archer and T'Pol fought with lirpas because Vulcan's "Forge" region makes conventional energy weapons useless.